Lower fuel bills and classic motoring needn’t be mutually exclusive, as this collection of frugal choices proves

 Citroën 2CV

 Fuel economy was always part of the 2CV’s design brief.
 The Tin Snail was intended to do up to 100mpg, while transporting eggs across a field and taking two farmers in hats to market with a sheep in the back.
-And while it didn’t quite meet such an unrealistic brief, it’s still capable of north of 40mpg however you use it – Classics World staffer Jack Grover reports a lifetime average of 42mpg.
+And while it didn’t quite meet such an unrealistic brief, it’s still capable of north of 40mpg however you use it – Classics World alum Jack Grover reported a lifetime average of 42mpg.
 Everything is available, from a new hood to a new chassis, and with such simplistic design there’s very little that can go wrong with a 2CV.

 The flip side is that there are few toys – but that’s not the point of a 2CV.
 Put your foot to the floor, drive it hard, throw it into corners and revel in the lean, the 2CV is a car that makes it easy to have fun at slow speeds, and with those removable picnic seats you have unbelievable practicality.
 With all parts available within a day or two, nothing will keep it off the road either.
 A good 2CV can be north of £10,000 today, but £5000 still buys you something reasonably straight that you can use on a regular basis without any major concerns.